olivierhagolle/Start_maja/Readme.md

 The basic supervisor **start_maja** enables to process successively all files in a time series of Sentinel-2 images for a given tile, stored in a folder.
 The initialisation of the time series is performed with the "backward mode", and then all the dates are processed in "nominal" mode.
 But no control is done on the outputs, and it does not check if the time elapsed between two successive products is not too long and would require restarting the initialisation in backward mode.

+repCode=/mnt/data/home/hagolleo/PROG/S2/lance_maja
+repWork=/mnt/data/SENTINEL2/MAJA
+repL1  =/mnt/data/SENTINEL2/L1C_PDGS
+repL2  =/mnt/data/SENTINEL2/L2A_MAJA
+repMaja=/mnt/data/home/petruccib/Install-MAJA/maja/core/1.0/bin/maja

-To use this tool, you will need to configure the directories within the code (I know, it's not very professional).
+To use this tool, you will need to configure the directories within the folder.txt file.

 ## Get MAJA Sofware
 MAJA can be downloaded as a binary code from https://logiciels.cnes.fr/content/maja?language=en